 St. Augustine Parking

-The City of St. Augustine provides a free shuttle service for residents and visitors during the busiest times of the year.
-Those times are usually during the holidays, major events like festivals, and other special weekends.
-Check out our Shuttle Page.
-It will tell you everything you need to know about the shuttle service and the next time it will operate.
+During the busiest times of the year, the City of St. Augustine and/or St. Johns County provides a free shuttle service to locals and travelers.
+These times are usually during holidays like the 4th of July or major events like the Nights of Lights.
+Check out our Shuttle Page to find everything you need to know about the next time the free shuttle will operate.